AFP-Medialab/verification-plugin/README.md

 are likely to be more suitable for e2e testing.

-Note: Playwright/vite generates cache files at `/playwright/.cache` which sometimes does not get updated properly when `.jsx` files changes, so currently the command `pnpm run test-cu` deletes the cache directory before running the tests.
+Note: Playwright/vite generates cache files at `/playwright/.cache` which sometimes does not get updated properly when `.jsx` files changes, so currently the command `pnpm run test-ct` deletes the cache directory before running the tests.

 ### End-to-end (e2e) testing